AriFordsham/GHCWiki/stable-pointer-rewrite.md

 ### Per-capability pieces

 1. The active segment.
 Each capability allocates stable pointers into one segment (its active segment) at a time.
 Any given segment can be the active segment for at most one capability at a time.
+When a capability's active segment is sufficiently full, the capability "relinquishes" the segment by setting its next-free-enough pointer to null (this will make more sense later).

+1. A private copy of the free list bitmap for its active segment that lags behind the true free list.
+The capability steps through this private copy when allocating entries.
+When it runs out of entries in the private copy, it makes a fresh private copy and uses that to update the generation lists; this maintains the invariant that an entry is never in more than one generation.

+1. A list of blocks in each generation.